Different Types Of Meditation:

-If you've landed on this article, you must have some questions about meditation, specifically the different types of meditation.
+If you’ve landed on this article, you must have some questions about meditation, specifically the different types of meditation.

-Maybe you're interested in learning about a way to re-harness, focus or refocus your energy.
+Maybe you’re interested in learning about a way to re-harness, focus or refocus your energy.
 Maybe you are in search of more natural ways of calming the self.
-Maybe you want to better connect your mind and body or you've simply heard about other potential benefits that meditation has to offer.
+Possible you want to better connect your mind and body.
+Finally, maybe you’ve heard about other potential benefits that meditation has to offer.

-Regardless the reason, in this post we'll provide you the answers or at least direct you to the information you may be looking for, in regards to this ancient practice.
+Regardless the reason, we’ll provide you the answers or at least direct you to the information you may be looking for, in regards to the practice.

 Where did Meditation Originate/Brief History?

-The word "meditation" in the English language, actually originates from meditatum (Latin), meaning "to ponder".
-The schools of thoughts as to "how old" or "where meditation originated from" are vast.
-Some books on the practice state it's as old as humanity.
-Others discuss the oldest written records, placing the practices origins to India 1500 BCE, where certain practices having to do with "training of the mind" are referenced.
+The word “meditation” in the English language, actually originates from meditatum (Latin), meaning “to ponder”.
+The schools of thoughts as to “how old” or “where meditation originated from”, are vast.
+Some books state it’s as old as humanity.
+Others discuss the oldest written records, placing the practices origins to India 1500 BCE, where practices having to do with “training of the mind” are referenced.

-Forms of meditation are as well mentioned between the 3rd-6th century BC, China.
-Fact is, it's difficult, maybe impossible to speculate when meditation, as a practice, originated from and an exact location.
+Forms of meditation are mentioned between the 3rd-6th century BC, China.
+Fact is, it’s seems difficult, maybe impossible to speculate when meditation, as a practice, originated from and an exact location.

 A Deeper Look at The History of Meditation Can Be Found Here!

-Meditation (or thought processes that involve much of what meditation is today) have been used throughout history and seen throughout many cultures around the globe.
-There are many ways to utilize and experience this ancient practice.
-Some may find it difficult to understand the practice, as there is a lot of information about meditation, and sometimes it's hard to put it all-together.
+Meditation (or thought processes that involve much of what meditation is today) have been used throughout history.
+Furthermore, seen throughout many cultures around the globe.
+In fact, there are many ways to utilize and experience meditation.
+Oftentimes, it’s difficult to get a handle on the practice, as there seems to be limitless information.
+Moreover this information, is sometimes scattered.
+Thus, making it hard to put the pieces together.

 What Is Meditation?

-Meditation involves self-awareness, spiritual alignment, focus (or engagement) of the mind to truly hone in on "the now" or the present moment.
-Now with routine, consistency, focus and understanding of different forms of meditation, you may certainly also discover benefits of the practice you may have never knew existed.
-As an individual, you may react to certain situations of daily life, different, calmer, more effective, hence finding yourself in a much better and safer place, via mind and body!
+Meditation involves self-awareness, spiritual alignment, focus (or engagement) of the mind to truly hone in on “the now” or the present moment.
+With routine, consistency, focus and understanding of different forms of meditation, you may certainly discover benefits of the practice, you may have never knew existed.
+As an individual, you may react to certain situations of daily life, different.
+For example, calmer, and more effective.
+Thus, finding yourself in a much better and safer place, via mind and body!

-Older meditation practices involve a much more spiritual component, but this can certainly depend on the type of meditation being practiced.
-More modern definitions of meditation, as it has evolved, tend to emphasize self-awareness (focusing on breath, like mindfulness meditation) and benefits such as it's potential stress-relieving effects.
+Older meditation practices involve a much more spiritual component.
+However, can depend on the type of meditation being practiced.
+More modern definitions of meditation, as it has evolved, tend to emphasize self-awareness (focusing on breath, like mindfulness meditation) and benefits such as it’s potential stress-relieving effects.

 Is Meditation Safe?

 In general, yes meditation is a safe practice, according to the National Center of Complementary Integrative Health (NCCIH).
-However, keep in mind, like other practices such as yoga, meditation does have varying forms of "movement-based" meditation, so it's important to keep in mind physical limitation in this aspect.
+However, keep in mind, like other practices such as yoga, meditation does have varying forms of “movement-based” meditation.
+It’s important to keep in mind physical limitation in this aspect.

 What does the research say?